marshyon/marshyon-orig.github.io/hugo/content/getting-started/cloning_this_repository_and_regenerating_the_site_locally.md

 from within the `hugo/content` directory run `hugo serve -b http://localhost:1313` to serve the content locally

 ## Rebuild the site post to making changes

-to rebuild the site you first need `hugo` in your path.
-It is a single executable with no installer, just copy the binary somewhere like (for windows) 'c:\program files\<some directory of your choice> and add it to your system path in `System Properties - Environment_variables` if it is not already or (for Linux / Mac) `/usr/local/bin`.

-Hugo can be downloaded from [hugo releases](https://github.com/gohugoio/hugo/releases)

 To regenerate the site with new content in `hugo/content` from a command line window and within the `hugo` directory run :